If you have an old house like mine (built around 1960s), you most likely will have to replace some of those old receptacles.

 Backstabbed wires can easily be removed by inserting a screwdriver into a small slot next to wire (pix 2) and simply push in to release the backstabbed wiring, then carefully tugging on wires to detach from the receptacle (pix 3)

 I have many (many) different types of screwdrivers, but I have reserved this one particular screwdriver for the sole purpose of detaching wires from old receptacles because it just makes my DIY life infinitely easier (and faster too).

-If you do not own one (and you are planning to work with old receptacles) I would recommend a Wiha 96030 Slotted Screwdriver with Precision Handle, 3.0 x 50mma screwdriver from Wiha as it is made with high quality materials.
+If you do not own one (and you are planning to work with old receptacles) I would recommend a Wiha 26197 Seven piece Precision Slottted and Phillips Screwdriver set from Wiha as it is made with high quality materials.
 It doesn’t hurt that it is also made in Germanany.

 Well, that it for this project.
 Please note that when working with receptacles, please make sure to turn off the circuit breaker and place a red tape over it so that someone does not accidentally does not turn it back on.